Ray, Goodman & Brown: Recent years

 On July 26, 2010, Goodman died at the age of 67.

 In 2012, Harold "Eban" Brown rejoined remaining original member Billy Brown to re-record The Moments Greatest Hits - Volume 1.
 It was released in April 2014 on the Universal Music Group label - featuring the vocals of Harold "Eban" Brown and Billy Brown only.

 In 2014, Winfree was officially welcomed into the group as the replacement for Goodman, with Owens and Brown, bringing the group back to its regular trio status.

-In 2016, Brown suffered a stroke.
+In 2016, Billy Brown suffered a stroke.
 Fortunately, after a short absence he fully recovered and continued to perform.

 In February 2019, Ray, Goodman & Brown performed on the Soul Train Cruise.

 In 2022, Kevin Owens and Larry Winfree were replaced with Keenan Blount and Kenny Brown.
 Billy Brown continues to perform with the two new members keeping the legacy of Ray, Goodman & Brown alive as the remaining surviving member.

+Following the death of the last original member of Bloodstone, Owens and Winfee were invited to perform with the group, now known as 'Bloodstone's Legacy' to keep the group's name alive.

 On April 28, 2025, Ray, Goodman & Brown were inducted into The National R&B Music Society's Atlantic City Walk of Fame in Brighton Park.
 Billy Brown was in attendance and accepted the honor.
 The Stylistics, Blue Magic, Jean Carne and Phyllis Hyman were also inducted.

-Mark Greene died in May 2025.

 The Moments featuring Mark Greene

-Mark Greene was called back to join the renamed Ray, Goodman & Brown; however, he declined, claiming that no royalties were ever paid him.
+Mark Greene was called back to join the renamed Ray, Goodman & Brown; however, he declined, claiming that no royalties were ever paid to him.
 His website displays information about the original group: the founding members, and a photograph of the quartet before Sylvia Robinson reorganized the act.
 He released a self-produced CD project entitled Love Is More Than Spoken on the FAJR label.
 There was also a CD release on FAJR entitled Unspoken Moments by the Moments featuring Mark Greene and picturing Greene, Johnny Moore, and Gross (aka Horsley) on the cover.
 Greene later acquired the trademark for the Moments name.
-Now known as "The Moments featuring Mark Greene", he released 'Urban Legacy' in 2000 which featured tracks recorded in 1967 and featured Solomon Cunningham, Huitt Cunningham, and Loren Brown.
+They were thereafter known as "The Moments featuring Mark Greene", and Greene released Urban Legacy in 2000 featuring tracks recorded in 1967 with himself, Solomon Cunningham, Huitt Cunningham, and Loren Brown.
 This group without Huitt Cunningham were performing and touring with Greene at the beginning of the 21st century.